tiagohm/restio/README.md

 final call = client.newCall(request);
 final response = await call.execute();

-// Cancel the request with 'cancelled' message. call.cancel('cancelled');
+// Cancel the request with 'Cancelled' message.
+This is throw a CancelledException with the message. call.cancel('Cancelled');
 ```

 ### Proxy